 Beautiful images of St Augustin Church and Intramuros

-My first stop in my tour was St. Augustin Church which is one of the oldest places cathedrals in the Philippines.
+My first stop on my tour was St. Augustin Church which is one of the oldest places cathedrals in the Philippines.
 This location is probably the most impressive piece of architecture and history I have visited in Manila and the effect is awe-inspiring.

 You will need good two hours to walk through the various halls and sections with four centuries of history and memorabilia.
 The halls have a large collection of paintings of the earliest arrivals from Spain to this part of the world.
 The missionaries were met with strong opposition from the local tribes.
-Christian teachings, however, made their way to the heart of the people and the modern-day Philippines is the most "religious" country in the world with over 87% of the population following Christian Faith.
+Christian teachings, however, made their way to the heart of the people and the modern-day Philippines is the most “religious” country in the world with over 87% of the population following the Christian Faith.

 I was surprised to find that Islam arrived in the Philippines even before Christianity and Christian preachers were able to convert Muslim tribes to Christianity.
 This was a fascinating piece of history for me.

-Where should I go for Shopping in Manila?
+Where should I go Shopping in Manila?

 Manila has one of the largest shopping Malls in Asia called the “The Malls of Asia”.
 Be ready for a marathon as the floor space of this mall is massive and you will need a whole day of shopping to enjoy the best of what this place has to offer.

-There are plenty of fast-food joints, restaurants, cafes to fill up the time between your shopping binge.
+There are plenty of fast-food joints, restaurants, and cafes to fill up the time between your shopping binge.

-The Mall of Asia has various sections for clothing outlets, kids stores, electronics and homeware etc. If you are travelling with children, there is a Kids play area with plenty of interesting activities for children including a skating rink, bowling alley and lots more.
+The Mall of Asia has various sections for clothing outlets, kids’ stores, electronics and homeware etc. If you are travelling with children, there is a Kid’s play area with plenty of interesting activities for children including a skating rink, bowling alley and lots more.

 If you are planning to visit this location, it is better to start around mid-day or early so you can explore this location at your leisure.
 There are a large parking lot and ride-sharing pick-up bays at the entrance of the Mall.

 The Greenbelts Malls are connected with Glorietta Malls and Robinson Place Malls.
 These Malls have high-end fashion chains and plenty of local brands of clothing.
-Other services like hairdressers, electronic stores, accessories and health care facilities are all available under one roof.
+Other services like hairdressers, electronic stores, accessories and healthcare facilities are all available under one roof.

 What are some of the best places to visit for Nightlife in Manila?

 Burgos Street in Makati is the heart of nightlife and adult entertainment.
 This street is a couple of blocks away from the main commercial area in Makati.
 Gogo Bars, Strip Clubs and bars are quite common.
-Burgos Street is relatively expensive in terms of drinks and other services as compared to Ermita and ESDA in Pasay District of Manila.
+Burgos Street is relatively expensive in terms of drinks and other services as compared to Ermita and ESDA in the Pasay District of Manila.

 ESDA is similar to Nana Plaza in Bangkok and has a number of Go-Go Bars.
 Cotton Bar and Pitstop are some of the popular locations to meet girls.